 Incomplete (I) is reserved for students who submitted an incomplete petition by the end of final exams and whose petition was approved by the Registrar and the Associatecademic Dean for Students.

 Incomplete petitions should be sent to the Registrar’s Office.
 Incomplete petition forms are available during the last week of classes of the semester only to students who have experienced a medical emergency or some other circumstance beyond their control that prevented them from completing coursework.
 The incomplete may not be given for students who have not managed to complete coursework in a timely manner or to extend time to improve a grade.

-- The M grade is assigned to a student whose work is somehow implicated in a breach of academic integrity.
+The M grade is assigned to a student whose work is somehow implicated in a breach of academic integrity.
 For example, if a teacher is grading papers the week after graduation and discovers two identical papers, then the teacher should assign M grades to those papers.
 Once the truth about their integrity has been established (which might be delayed until fall semester), the teacher submits a final grade for the work.
 Teachers must notify the registrar’s office and the associate academic dean before assigning an M grade.

 The NG (no grade) is reserved for those occasions when teachers find they are missing a piece of work from a student, which they believe the student did, in fact, submit.
 The NG serves as a placeholder on the student’s transcript until the teacher has figured out what happened to the work and is prepared to give the student a final grade.
 The NG is NOT intended for students who missed the incomplete deadline or for students who have missed deadlines for submitting work.
 Faculty members must convert all NGs to final grades by the end of the semester following the semester in which the NG was given.
 An unconverted NG automatically is recorded as an F or failing grade.